schnatterer/smeagol-galore/README.md

 # TODOs

+- Solve access denied for tomcat on /usr/local/tomcat/...

 - Write FQDN Env Var to cas config files, smeagol.yml, scm cas plugin, etc.?
+- Create and trust self signed certs (if not present) on startup in order to provide more convenient getting started?

+- Startup test using travis?

 - Create helm chart (use draft?)